sigve-dev/easter-egg-boil/README.md

 # easter-egg-boil

 A fun little project I worked on over the easter season 2025.
-Written in TypeScript, React, and CSS.
+Written in TypeScript, React, CSS, and motion (https://github.com/motiondivision/motion) for smooth animations.
 An animated timer for perfectly soft- or hard-boiled eggs.

 ### Features